Karen Arbutine & Eric Reinhold Discussing the Current State of the Stock Market

-Hi, Today I have the pleasure of talking with Eric Reinhold, he's a certified financial planner, and he is going to talk to us about his recent book that he published, The One Thing and how to keep your wealth in the market.
+Hi, Today I have the pleasure of talking with Eric Reinhold, he’s a certified financial planner, and he is going to talk to us about the recent book that he published, The One Thing and how to keep your wealth in the market.
 Eric, I read your book and thought it was awesome!

 What happened?
 The biggest drop ever and the quickest drop ever.
 What happened?

 Well really everybody seems to be focusing on the coronavirus (Covid-19) as the impetus for this drop, but really there are three different things.
 First, I would like to describe it as a double black swan.
 In the financial services world, the black swan is referring to something that is an unexpected event that no one knew was going to happen.
-What we had first of all was obviously the coronavirus (Covid-19), it was over in China.
+What we had, first of all, was obviously the coronavirus (Covid-19), it was over in China.
 But it was quickly followed up by an oil crisis, which was really Russia and Saudi Arabia both trying to maximize their output, driving prices down.
 So, all of a sudden oil goes down from 50 a barrel to 20, which in the US, you think great thing!
 My gas is going to be cheaper.
 While it impacts the US in a big way because we produce barrels at about 40 dollars so at 20, companies are going to lose business, go out of business, so forth.
 So, that was really the second one.

 The third one, that a lot of people aren’t focusing on is really a credit crisis.
 There are a lot of highly leveraged hedge funds, that all of a sudden with prices dropping they’re trying to sell is putting pressure on bonds to be able to come up and they are selling good assets out of their funds.
 And so there’s kind of a log jam on the credit side which the treasury has tried to back-fill by saying hey we’ll keep funding, we’ll support and they’re throwing billions and trillions of dollars towards that issue.
 So, all those converging together caused this huge drop in the stock market.
 From a high back on Feb 20 – well Feb 12th of $29,500 – over 10,000 points.

 It seems to be what most people say.
-Most of my clients or friends that have been impacted through this, they are saying their financial advisors are saying, it will come back, just wait!
-And I'm like, that doesn't sound like the best strategy.
-I'm sure you had a strategy in selling off all of your clients prior to the fall.
+Most of my clients or friends that have been impacted through this are saying their financial advisors are saying, it will come back, just wait!
+And I’m like, that doesn’t sound like the best strategy.
+I’m sure you had a strategy in selling off all of your clients prior to the fall.

 Well, yeah and part of it is true, it will come back.
-If everyone remember back in 2008, the most recent one down to 2009 when the market dropped, stocks came back but it took 5-6 years for your portfolio to return.
-And so the one issue is...and usually with the medial will say, don't abandon your portfolio at the very very bottom.
+If everyone remembers back in 2008, the most recent one down to 2009 when the market dropped, stocks came back but it took 5-6 years for your portfolio to return.
+And so the one issue is…and usually with the medial will say, don’t abandon your portfolio at the very very bottom.

-There is so much valuable information in this video and we are only 4 minutes in - please watch in its entirety!
+There is so much valuable information in this video and we are only 4 minutes in – please watch it in its entirety!